arc64/www.tecks.co.nz/data-processing/4b-copy-data/Origin/Importantlearningandteachingevents/Classroomandcontextvariables/Thecontextprovidedbyschoolsandclassrooms/Thenumberofchildrenintheclass/index.md

 ---
+has_children: false
 layout: default
+nav_order: 4
-title: "The number of children in the class
+title: 'The number of children in the class '
-"
-nav_order: Thenumberofchildrenintheclass
-has_children: false
 ---
 # The number of children in the class